Gladstone Park’s Road Rebellions!

 It is unclear when Chicago city urban planners actively began promoting the “Complete Streets” program that required roadways to be designed and operated (or, in the case of existing streets, retrofitted) to be safer for all users and not just vehicular traffic.
 Theoretically, improvements would enhance the streets for everyone of all ages and abilities whether they were drivers, pedestrians, bicyclists or riders of public transportation.

 The U.S. Congress had tried to mandate “Complete Streets” back in 2008 and 2009, but had failed to make the program law.
 However, the U.S. Department of Transportation endorsed the program in 2010 with a policy statement supporting streets that were convenient and comfortable for everyone to use.
+As federal funding is necessarily tied to policy, that’s where the action lay.

 Around 600 people showed up at the cavernous Copernicus Center January 21, 2015 to protest the plan with another 4000 signing a petition against it, Brian Nadig of the local Nadig Newspapers reported.
 The so-called “road diet” just would not do.

 Ultimately, the outcry led to the city settling for the least stringent of its three proposals, removing few parking spaces and leaving the bike lanes as is.
 Vehicular traffic would be able to use continuous left-turn lanes (technically a fifth lane) down N. Milwaukee’s center and travel more freely with improved coordination of traffic lights.
 Bus stops would be improved to make public transit easier.
 The major change would be beefing up and adding to a series of highly-visible widely-striped crosswalks across the neighborhood’s main business corridor, concentrating on intersections without traffic lights.
 This would be done by installing bumpout planting beds set off from the sidewalks to reduce the total distance pedestrians had to walk to get across the road.
 Walkers would be further aided by barrier-free pedestrian refuge islands in bricked medians (many with trees), giving them the opportunity to walk across two lanes of the busy road and stop safely in the middle before resuming their trips across to the other side.
-Aware that once N. Milwaukee emerges out of the commercial hub of Jefferson Park to its south, it expands to a full 78 feet wide with four through lanes, Gladstonians begrudgingly accepted the plan to provide more safety for pedestrians who needed help crossing the busy street.

 Curbed and bricked pedestrian refuge island in a treed median providing a safe place for people to stop in the middle of the road when using the new crosswalks.
 This refuge island, with steel bumped plates to make wheelchair users and those with low vision aware of their location, is opposite AutoZone Auto Parts, 5374 N. Milwaukee.
 Photo by Mina.

-The information was dismaying because GPNA’s main goal was NOT to have CDOT remove the bumpouts, which function appropriately to provide protection to pedestrians in the crosswalks.
-The organization had instead suggested two plans: having the city DOT restore and maintain the bumpouts with appropriate soil, plants, watering and weeding support or attaching the bumpouts to adjacent sidewalks where the beds could be grassed over.
-If more permanently paved, Gladstone Park could go for the kind of downtown redesign Highland Park endorsed in September, 2023 geared to improve the pedestrian experience and increase business vibrancy by repurposing its bumpouts for outdoor dining space for local restaurants.
-Either of the first two solutions would presumably be much more doable and far less expensive.
-As of August, 2022, Gardiner’s aides communicated that Alderman was pursuing original plans with a commitment from the city to restore and maintain the bumpouts so they are community assets rather than detriments.
+GPNA found the response eminently dismaying because its main goal was NOT to have CDOT remove the bumpouts, which the citizens’ group acknowledges as functioning appropriately to provide protection to pedestrians in the crosswalks.
+The citizens’ group had instead suggested several alternate solutions to improve them, the first of which was to having the city DOT restore and maintain the bumpouts with appropriate soil, plants, watering and weeding support.
+Another possibility they raised was looking into the possibility of attaching the bumpouts to adjacent sidewalks where the beds could be grassed over and maintained more easily and attractively.
+A third choice might be to go for the kind of downtown redesign Highland Park endorsed in September, 2023 geared to improve the pedestrian experience and increase business vibrancy by repurposing its bumpouts as paved areas for outdoor use.
+Benches could be installed on them or the areas could even become outdoor dining space for local restaurants, as Highland Park proposed.

-DiCiaula called GPNA’s quest to help improve the safely, functionality and attractiveness of the community’s Business District through revision of its problematic planting bed bumpouts “obviously a long time project.”
-Fortuitously, staff members of Ald.
-Gardiner who attended the neighborhood group’s meeting June 23, 2022 expressed a willingness to take the problem back to the office for further strategizing.
+DiCiaula called GPNA’s quest to solve the problem of revising the planting bed bumpouts as “(obviously) a long time project.”
+Staff members of Ald.
+Gardiner who attended the neighborhood group’s meeting June 23, 2022 reiterated a willingness to take the problem back to his office for further strategizing.
+As of August, 2022, Gardiner’s aides communicated that Alderman was pursuing the original ideas GPNA proposed for CDOT to improve the bumpouts, hoping for a commitment from the city to make them into community assets rather than detriments.
+But nothing so far has happened.